JetBrains/amper/docs/Tutorial.md

 That’s it, we’ve just created a simple JVM application.

-Oh, and since it’s JVM, let’s also add some Java code.
+And since it’s JVM, let’s also add some Java code.

 ```
 |-src/